shalini1153/Appointment-Management-API/README.md

   <img src="Screen_login.gif" height="400" />
 </p>

 This project is developed as a part of coursework for Cloud Computing taught by [Dr. Sukhpal Singh Gill].
-We have developed REST API and have deployed our application on cloud using docker and kubernetes
+We have developed REST API and have deployed our application on cloud using docker and kubernetes.

+We have implemented following points as the part of coursework:
+- REST API with proper status code
+- Integration with external API
+- Cloud based Database
+- Load balancing using GKE cluster
+- Implementing hash-based authentication
+- Implementing user accounts and access management
+- Securing the database with role-based policies

 ## Table of Contents
 - [About](#about)